linq2js/remit/packages/remos/README.md

 counterModel.count++;
 ```

-## Lifecycle methods
+## Magic methods

-You can define lifecycle methods to handle some special events of the model
+You can define magic methods to handle some special events of the model

 ```js
 const model = create({